openshift/microshift/docs/contributor/updateability.md

 CustomResourceDefinitions might require webhooks which run as a Pods, therefore requiring kubelet, CNI, DNS, scheduler, and other components.

-Right now, storage migration is comprised of two additional controllers embedded into the MicroShift: Kube Storage Version Trigger and Kube Storage Version Migrator.
-They make use of the `StorageState` and `StorageVersionMigration` CR.
+Right now, storage migration is comprised of an additional controller embedded into MicroShift: Kube Storage Version Migrator.
+It makes use of the `StorageVersionMigration` CR to update a given resource by its group and version.

-### `StorageState` and `StorageVersionMigration` Custom Resources
+### `StorageVersionMigration` Custom Resources

-It is a Custom Resources created by the Trigger and picked up to handle by the Migrator.
-It can be also used to monitor progress of the migration and get information about any failures.
+This is the main API used by the Migrator Controller.
+It is a Custom Resource that is created manually by a user or another controller and picked up by the Migrator Controller.
+It specifies which resource to upgrade and to which version, the progress of the migration is posted to the `StorageVersionMigration` status.

-#### Kube Storage Version Trigger

-Trigger controller performs the discovery and creates a `StorageState` and a `StorageVersionMigration` respectively.
-The `StorageState` contains the current discovered state of the API resource and the previous, if there is a version difference for that specific API resource, then a `StorageVersionMigration` is created by the Trigger.
-This check happens on start and every 10 minutes (discovery period;
-hardcoded in upstream code).

-> Hint: Restarting microshift.service may be used a way to quickly
-> retrigger the migration without waiting 10 minutes.

 #### Kube Storage Version Migrator